 1.)
-This program is pending for 20 hrs basic continuing education credits by the American Society of Clinical Hypnosis.
+This program has been submitted for approval for 20 hrs intermediate continuing education credits by the American Society of Clinical Hypnosis.

 2.)
 This program is co-sponsored by the New Jersey Psychological Association & CHSNJ.
 NJPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NJPA maintains responsibility for this program and its content.
 20 credit hours for psychologists are approved.

 3.)
-This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #95 from 08/18/2016 to 08/18/2018.
-Social workers will receive the following type and number of credits: Clinical social work practice 20.
+This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #95 course #1871 from 05/16/2018 to 05/16/2020.
+Social workers will receive the following type and number of credits: Clinical social work practice 20 hrs.

 Following the completion of program evaluations, certificates will be awarded at the conclusion of the program on the final day indicating ASCH and ASWB approval.
 NJPA certificates will be e-mailed to psychologists.